rupachowrasia/nodejs-sonarqube-setup-with-github-action/README.md

 > This sample app demonstrate how to set up SonarQube with GitHub Actions for a Node.js project.
 > - We will be installing SonarQube on local machine.
-> - Install SonarScanner globally in local.
+> - Install SonarScanner globally in local machine.
 > - We will be using Self-Hosted GitHub Runner, which lets GitHub Actions use localhost to access your local SonarQube server.
-    - Go to your GitHub repo: Settings → Actions → Runners → New self-hosted runner
+     Go to your GitHub repo: Settings → Actions → Runners → New self-hosted runner

 ## 🚨 Important: GitHub Actions Cannot Access Your Localhost